Teenager dies when car crashes into tree near Maringouin following multi-parish chase

 The Iberville Parish Sheriff's Office said the pursuit started on I-10 around 2:30 a.m.
 The two left the interstate and were traveling north on La.
 411 when deputies placed spike strips on the twisting two-lane road.

-The vehicle ran over the strips and drove for approximately two miles before crashing into a tree north of Maringuoin and catching fire.
+The vehicle ran over the strips and drove for approximately two miles before crashing into a tree north of Maringouin and catching fire.

 Deputies were able to pull a 13-year-old from the car and take her to the hospital, but her boyfriend, the 16-year-old driver of the vehicle, died on the scene.